zgrimz/Grove-Wine-Cellar-App/README.md

 - Uses Core Data for local storage of wine information
 - Camera integration for wine label photos
 - Image storage with efficient compression
+- Uses Claude API for vision and LLM querrying